Absolutely maximally entangled pure states of multipartite quantum systems: Unconventional constructions: non-stabilizer states

 \section{Unconventional constructions: non-stabilizer states}

-Although MDS codes and stabilizer states constitute a powerful tool to find explicit cases of AME states, these do not suffice for the case of four quhexes, namely $N=4$ and $d=6$.
-Therefore, finding an AME state for this system size requires strategies beyond the techniques presented above.
+Since MDS codes and stabilizer states do not suffice for the case of four quhexes, namely $N=4$ and $d=6$~\cite{cha2026NoGoStab46}, finding an AME state for this system size requires strategies beyond the techniques presented above.
 In this section we will present non-stabilizer constructions of highly entangled states, leading to examples of AME($4,6$) state.